Materials-Consortia/OPTIMADE/optimade.rst

 The response to a query to this endpoint is in the :RFC:`4180` CSV (`text/csv; header=present`) format (and does therefore not comply with the JSON:API data format of the `JSON API v1.0 <http://jsonapi.org/format/1.0>`__ specification).
 In the present version of the API, the response contains only a single field that is used to list the major versions of the API that the implementation supports.
 However, clients MUST accept responses that include other fields that follow the version.
-The CSV format header line MUST be provided, and the header for the first field MUST be `version`.
+The CSV format header line MUST be provided, and the header for the first field MUST be :val:`version`.

 The major API versions in the response are to be ordered according to the preference of the API implementation.
 If a version of the API is served on the unversioned base URL as described in the section `Base URL`_, that version MUST be the first value in the response (i.e., it MUST be on the second line of the response directly following the required CSV header).